-I wanted to tell my readers a little information about myself, my history and the purpose of this blog before I got started.
+I want to tell my readers a little information about myself, my history and the purpose of this blog before I get started.

-I am a 41 year old woman residing in the beautiful state of North Carolina.
-I have never been married nor do I have any human children.
-My children are my two beautiful cats.
-I refer to them as ’my babies’ because I treat them like babies and they act like babies.
+I am a 41-year-old woman residing in the beautiful state of North Carolina.
+I never married nor do I have any human children.
+My children are my two beautiful cats (as of 2014 3 cats).
+I refer to them as ‘my babies’ because I treat them like babies and they act like babies.
 They are completely spoiled.
 I enjoy reading, traveling (not so much lately) and being outdoors.
-Currently I am employed by a major health insurance company.
+Currently I work at a major health insurance company.
 I have a medical accommodation that allows me to work from home every day so I rarely go to the office (or anywhere else for that matter).
-I have worked from home for 1 year.
-I have a great sense of humor and I have been told that I am funny (not sure if that will translate in writing though).
-I am currently working towards a MS in education with a focus in psychology.
+I work from home.
+I have a great sense of humor and I am funny (not sure if that will translate in writing though).
+I am working towards a MS in education with a focus in psychology.

 I was born very bowlegged and as a result I developed arthritis in both knees in my early teens.
 Arthritis has been a part of my daily life for a very long time.
 Every site I have read discusses arthritis as a condition for the elderly.
 However, there are many people with arthritis that are much, much younger.
 Being younger does not make the condition any less severe or painful.
 In many ways its worse when a young person develops the condition because it can be debilitating.
-It can change your life completely.
-The past 6 years arthritis has dominated my life to an extent that I could not have ever imagined (I’ll discuss in more detail in my blogs)
+It changes your life completely.
+The past 6 years arthritis dominated my life to an extent that I could not ever imagine (I’ll discuss in more detail in my blogs).

-In my lifetime I had 8 surgeries that were related to my legs or knees.
+In my lifetime I had 8 surgeries related to my legs or knees.
 Currently, I need a partial knee replacement on both knees.
-The right leg is more bowed than the left and therefore the right knee has sustained more damage.
+The right leg is more bowed than the left and sustained more damage.
 My right knee hurts to some degree every day.
 The left knee is better than the right but not by much.
-I affectionately call my left leg/knee the good leg. :-)
+I affectionately call my left leg/knee the good leg.

-I hope this page will not only provide information about bowlegs and arthritis but also serve as a support to others living in pain.
-I will provide information about bowlegs, arthritis, pain management including but not limited to spiritual and emotional well-being, supplements, exercise…..
+I hope this page will not only give information about bow legs and arthritis but also serve as a support to others living in pain.
+I will provide information about bow legs, arthritis, pain management including but not limited to spiritual and emotional well-being, supplements, exercise…..

 This blog is not a doom and gloom place because I am not a doom and gloom person.
 I will share some sad and sometimes funny stories.
 The purpose of the stories is not to wallow in pity but to share the lesson learned.